Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

                                                         3    2    1    0
 ```
 # conversion of base 2 to 10
+1. Write down the binary number.
+2. Write down the position of the individual numbers (1’s and 0’s) starting from the furthermost right.
+The first digit should have a position zero.
+3. Express the positions in terms of powers of two. (eg. 8^0 for position zero)
+4. Multiply the individual numbers by the powers of two
+5. Add the products.
 # conversion of base 10 to other bases
+1. Write down the number.
+2. Write down the position of the individual numbers starting from the furthermost right.
+The first digit should have a position zero.
+3. Express the positions in terms of powers of the base. (eg. 8^0 for position zero)
+4. Multiply the individual numbers by the powers of the base.
+5. Add the products.

 # The HEXADECIMAL base
 this base is different from other, the numbers 10 to 15 are expressed using only digits, instead of using digits.